 situations of rapid change.

-Even twenty five years ago I walked along the lanes bordered by shops and old buildings of
+Even thirty three years ago as I walked along the lanes bordered by shops and old

-this town I felt that a changes of values and life style were making inroads in the
+buildings of this town I felt that a changes of values and life style were making inroads

 A lot of physical change in the structure of the town has been made since I first visited